For easy printing, download the The Need for Direct Payment of Refundable Tax Credits for Public Power Issue Brief.

 In some instances, Congress has allowed for the transfer of tax benefits from tax-exempt entities to taxable entities.
 For example, in EPAct05, Congress expanded on existing tax preferences for clean-fuel motor vehicles by creating a tax credit for the purchase of an alternative fuel vehicle, including hybrid vehicles.12 Under the statute, if the purchaser is a tax-exempt entity, the tax credit automatically transfers back to the vehicle’s seller.
 Identical language was included in 2008, when Congress provided a tax credit for plug-in electric drive motor vehicles.13

 The text of the GREEN Act was included in H.R.
-5376, the Build Back Better Act, which passed the House on November 19, 2021, on a party-line 217-205 vote.
-Additionally, on May 26, 2021, the Senate Finance Committee approved a bill authored by Chairman Ron Wyden (D-OR), S. 1298, the Clean Energy for America Act.
-The bill would replace existing ITCs and PTCs with a technology-neutral tax credit, allow for-profit companies to elect to receive tax credits as direct payments, and thanks to a successful amendment offered by Senator Michael Bennet (D-OR), give public power utilities, rural electric cooperatives, and Indian tribal governments the same access to direct payment of tax credits.
+5376, the Build Back Better Act, which passed the House in November 2021 on a party-line 217-205 vote.
+Additionally, in May 2021, the Senate Finance Committee approved a bill authored by Chairman Ron Wyden (D-OR), S. 1298, the Clean Energy for America Act.
+The legislation would replace existing ITCs and PTCs with a technology-neutral tax credit, allow for-profit companies to elect to receive tax credits as direct payments, and thanks to a successful amendment offered by Senator Michael Bennet (D-CO), give public power utilities, rural electric cooperatives, and Indian tribal governments the same access to direct payment of tax credits.
 The bill is now awaiting consideration by the full Senate.
-The House-passed Build Back Better Act incorporates elements of the CEA – generally expanding and modifying tax credits in the near-term as under the GREEN Act, then transitioning to the CEA’s “tech-neutral” approach in later years.
-Finally, on December 11, Chairman Wyden released his committee’s version of the tax title to H.R.
+The House-passed Build Back Better Act incorporates elements of the CEA—generally expanding and modifying tax credits in the near-term as under the GREEN Act, then transitioning to the CEA’s “tech-neutral” approach in later years.
+Finally, in December 2021, Chairman Wyden released his committee’s version of the tax title to H.R.
 5376 which largely tracks the House-passed bill, including the provision on refundable direct payment tax credits.
 The legislation remains pending in the Senate.

 APPA believes that if Congress intends to create incentives in pursuit of national energy and climate goals, it should realize that tax-based incentives will not have the market-wide reach of direct grants and other incentives.
 As a result, the association believes that tax-based incentives should be drafted to accommodate tax-exempt entities, including public power utilities.
 New CREBs and tax credit transferability provide good examples of how comparable incentives can make targeted investments economically viable for public power utilities.
 However, they both come with significant drawbacks.
-As such, APPA strongly supports the refundable direct pay approach taken under the GREEN Act, the Clean Energy for America Act, and the Build Back Better Act.
+As such, APPA strongly supports the refundable direct pay approach taken under the GREEN Act, the Clean Energy for America Act, the Build Back Better Act, and the Carbon Capture, Utilization, and Storage Tax Credit Amendments Act.
 This approach also benefits from being supported by stakeholders across the utility sector.

 1. Jt.
 Comm. on Taxation, Estimates of Federal Tax Expenditures for Fiscal Years 2020-2024 (JCX-23-209) (Nov.
 5, 2020).